art | illustration | design

 BILL WOOD | JANUARY 26, 2022

 This past weekend I was browsing at one of my favorite shops, a book store in Little Tokyo called Kinokuniya.
-Their manga section is exhaustive, in fact it threatens to consume the store itself.
+Their manga section is exhaustive, threatening to consume the entire store.
 Separated from aisles of popular shonen titles such as Demon Slayer and My Hero Academia as well as a multitude of untranslated Japanese imports, there is a small section devoted exclusively to horror-manga author Junji Ito.
 Among his collected works are several oversized hardcover editions, the cover's stark black-on-black art style delivering only the faintest hint of the terror that lurks within.
 I didn't have to peel open the shrink wrap and peruse the contents to know that I needed to add these books to my ever-expanding manga collection, so I grabbed a copy and headed for the register.

-It's a good thing too, as Uzumaki is my favorite horror novel since Lovecraft's The Shadow Over Innsmouth.
+It's a good thing too, as Uzumaki is my favorite horror read since H.P.
+Lovecraft's The Shadow Over Innsmouth.

 I'll keep this as spoiler-free as possible, but to summarize; Uzumaki chronicles the tale of a coastal Japanese village and its descent into madness.
 The book begins with a disconnected series of supernatural incidents that occur in the remote town of Kurouzu-Cho.
 As events unravel, it is revealed that these terrifying happenings may be part of a bigger equation, eventually weaving the townsfolk into a suffocating web of dread and despair.